gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ## Performance

-- Defer creating task instances until absolutely necessary
 - Cache/reuse model elements, avoiding need to run configuration on every build
-- Extract rules from scripts once per build (and possibly cache) instead of each time it is applied
-- Managed types should contain DSL friendly overloads, but not extensibility mechanisms (i.e. don't mixin convention mapping etc.)
-- Rule source plugins are instantiated once per JVM
 - Should replace use of weak reference based class caches to strong reference and forcefully evict when we dump classloaders (much simpler code and fewer objects)
 - `DefaultProjectLocator` and `DefaultProjectAccessListener` (used by project dependencies) force realisation of complete task container